- Helps calm aching joints due to wear and tear or overexertion.

 Despite the fact that turmeric seems to stain everything it comes into contact with, it doesn’t stain teeth.
 In fact, many believe that it actually can help whiten teeth and reduce your risk of gum disease and inflammation.

 If you’d like to give it a try for yourself, once per day simply shake a little high-quality turmeric powder onto your toothpaste and brush your teeth.
 Instead of rinsing right away, let the foam sit for at least 5 minutes first.
 If there’s any residue after rinsing, simply give your teeth another brief brush with some water.

-What is the best time of day to take turmeric?
+What is the optimization time of day to take turmeric?